The Insider Guide To Living In Malaga As An Expat

 El Perchel

 Among Málaga’s oldest but very functional districts, El Perchel is another working-class area and not touristy.
-It’s home to the port, the beach, the main train station, bus station, supermarkets, plazas, activities, and Málaga’s freshest seafood.
+It’s home to the port, the beach, the main train station, the bus station, supermarkets, plazas, activities, and Málaga’s freshest seafood.

 Torremolinos